 People who borrow money to invest in a property is called gearing.
 If the income from your investment is less than the expenses, this is called negative gearing.
 Therefore, positive gearing is the exact opposite where your income from investment is higher than the interest on the loan and other expenses combined.

 How to Find the Right Property to Invest In

 The first step before applying for an investment loan is to look deep into your financial situation to see if you qualify for a loan.

-Do you have a strong income resource and stable employment record?
+- Do you have a strong income resource and a stable employment record?